2020 Top 5 Ideas for Activities in Spring While Avoiding Crowds in Korea

 One such place is Odong-do island in Yeosu-si – home to 70 species of wild flowers.
 There is no need to take a ferry as you can simply walk from Yeosu Port via a breakwater.
 The island is particularly known for camellias that turn the island red in March.

 Other great spots to enjoy the spring flower bloom away from crowds are the mountains!

 Camping is a great way to get away from crowds, though we are not talking about glamping or public camping sites.
 If you want some solitude, or a chance to connect with nature, then wild camping is for you.
+Make sure to bring all necessary camping gear!
 While wild camping in national parks is not allowed, you can still find many out-of-the-way, wild areas to retreat to, provided you respect the environment and don’t attract attention (no bonfires folks ^^ ).
 If you need help locating a valid wild camping spot, be it in a forest, along a river or beach, our assistants would be happy to check for available options in accordance with your preferences.

 4. Abandoned Alps Resort

 Are you an urban explorer and are looking for an adventure?
 Now might be the time to check out an abandoned ski resort in Gangwon-do (Click to view location).
 The Alps resort near the DMZ was the oldest ski resort in Korea and had been around since the Japanese colonization until it was closed down in 2006.
 Though completely deserted, if you are an urban explorer the resort is full of visual delights and scenic sites.

 Fishing can give a great relaxation experience and if you are looking for some seclusion, then the fishing pension would be a perfect match for you.
 If you want some “me time” or "us time" if you have a partner, you can try the island type of pension.
 It has all the amenities of a regular pension such as bed, toilet, shower and kitchen, but is a floating island pension with an awesome view of the water right outside of your window!